pegasus019/credit-risk-platform/README.md

 SHAP explainability was investigated, but excluded from the current version due to compatibility issues between the installed SHAP and XGBoost versions when parsing booster metadata.
 It is listed as a future improvement.

+An Optuna-tuned LightGBM challenger model was also tested.
+Although tuning marginally improved ROC-AUC, it slightly reduced PR-AUC compared with the baseline LightGBM model.
+Since PR-AUC is more important for this imbalanced default-risk problem, the baseline LightGBM model was retained as the champion model.

 ## Tech Stack

 - Python